JuliaManifolds/Manopt.jl/Readme.md

 }
 ```

-To refer to a certain version or the source code in general we recommend to cite for example
+To refer to a certain version or the source code in general please cite for example

 ```biblatex
 @software{manoptjl-zenodo-mostrecent,